-For details on PCI Hot Plug for redundant NIC by Redundant line control function, see "6.3.2 Active maintenance of NIC".
+For active maintenance with PCI Hot Plug in redundant line control function, see "6.3.2 Active maintenance of NIC."

 6.4.2.1 Addition procedure

 This section describes the procedure for adding NICs and creating a virtual interface to make the added NICs redundant.